MeghanvdMeer/M.I.N.DLab/join/index.md

 ## Undergraduate and Graduate students

 The lab often has openings for undergraduate and graduate students at UoA to contribute to projects or design a project for a thesis/research experience.
 These can be paid or count as course credits.
 These projects are typically co-designed by the student, graduate students, and Professor Ian Kirk.
 The students most likely to be accepted for a position are those with a keen interest in developing skills in the context of neuroscience research.
-If you are interested, please send <i.kirk@auckland.ac.nz> a CV and brief introduction, including details of your prior research experience, as well as your research interests and goals and how you think these align with my research program.
+If you are interested, please send <i.kirk@auckland.ac.nz> a CV and brief introduction, including details of your prior research experience, as well as your research interests and goals and how you think these align with our research.

 ## PhD Candidates

 The lab often has openings for PhD students.
-I am also open to collaboratively working on proposals to help fund independent PhD positions through several different programs.
+We are also open to collaboratively working on proposals to help fund independent PhD positions through several different programs.

 Further information for doctoral candidates can be found [here](https://www.auckland.ac.nz/en/students/academic-information/postgraduate-students/doctoral.html).